"I have said what I wanted to say and I will not say it again."

-- Ross Lockridge spent the better part of a decade writing the Doorstopper Raintree County, which was sort of an attempt to cross Gone with the Wind and Ulysses.
-It was published to mostly good reviews and sales in 1948, but depression, writer's block and possibly a bad review in The New Yorker drove him to suicide a few months after it was published.
-A decade later the novel was adapted into an epic film.
+- Ross Lockridge spent the better part of a decade writing the 1,088-page Doorstopper Raintree County (best described as Gone with the Wind meets Ulysses).
+It was published to mostly good reviews and sales in 1948, but depression, writer's block and possibly a pan in The New Yorker drove him to suicide a few months after it was published.
+A decade later the novel was adapted into a would-be epic film.

 - Save Me The Waltz, Zelda Fitzgerald.
 (Only novel, although her complete works, including the play, short stories, and magazine articles she wrote still only fill a medium sized paperback.)

 - Austin Tappan Wright's utopian novel Islandia.
 He worked on the project for years strictly as a hobby; a heavily-condensed version was published after his death in an automobile accident.

 - "Heavily-condensed" and it's still a 1,000+ page door-stopper.

 - Fictional example: In the Teenage Worrier series, Letty's father is the author of a widely acclaimed novel called "Moving On", but since his daughter's birth it has taken him almost sixteen years to finish his next work (and, it is implied, he probably never will.)

 - The Teenage Worrier example is similar to the father in I Capture the Castle, but at the end we learn the father in that book has begun creating another work.